rai-suyash/map-notes/README.md

 I, Suyash Rai, was the sole developer of this desktop app.
 After my initial studies into .NET software development, this was my first complete creation of a .NET desktop app.
 No other frameworks were used, which could have accelerated the development process back then.
 As a result, I have looked into frameworks such as AvaloniaUI.

 ## 🖥️ Usage
+Open the 'a_level_project' solution in Visual Studio and run it.